abdulcybort/ReconMaster/README.md

 Additional reconnaissance modules

-Enhanced reporting formats

 ⚖️ Legal Disclaimer
 IMPORTANT: READ CAREFULLY BEFORE USING THIS TOOL

 Terms of Use
 This tool is provided for educational and authorized security testing purposes only.

-✅ Permitted Uses
-Testing systems you own or have explicit written permission to test
+✅ DO: Use on systems you own or have explicit written permission to test

-Authorized penetration testing engagements

-Bug bounty programs with explicit scope permission

-Educational and research purposes

-Security awareness training

-❌ Prohibited Uses
-Unauthorized access to computer systems

-Violating laws or regulations

-Disrupting services or networks

-Malicious activities

-Privacy violations

-Legal Compliance
-By using this tool, you agree to:

-Obtain proper authorization before scanning
+✅ DO: Follow responsible disclosure practices

-Comply with all applicable laws
+✅ DO: Respect all applicable laws and regulations

-Respect API terms of service and rate limits
+✅ DO: Honor API terms of service and rate limits

-Follow responsible disclosure practices

-Accept full responsibility for your actions

-No Warranty
+❌ DO NOT: Use for unauthorized access or malicious purposes

+❌ DO NOT: Violate any laws or regulations

+❌ DO NOT: Harm or disrupt systems or networks

+Legal Notice
+Unauthorized access to computer systems is illegal under various laws including the Computer Fraud and Abuse Act (CFAA)

+Users are solely responsible for ensuring their use complies with all applicable laws

-This software is provided "as is" without warranty of any kind.
-The author assumes no liability for damages resulting from use of this tool.
+The author assumes NO LIABILITY for misuse of this software

+This tool should only be used in accordance with bug bounty program rules and with proper authorization

 Responsible Disclosure
 If you discover vulnerabilities using this tool: